-Set the thermostat(s) to desired temperature.
-The thermostat(s) on this water heater have been factory set to approximately 120°F to reduce the risk of scald injury.
+desired temperature, on the control assembly (See Adjusting the Control Assembly's Operatioal Modes found on page 17).
+The set point on this water heater has been factory set to approximately 120°F to reduce the risk of scald injury.
 You may wish to set a higher temperature to provide hot water for automatic dishwashers or laundry machines, to provide more hot water capacity, and to reduce bacterial growth.
-Higher tank temperatures (140° F) kill bacteria that cause a condition known as "smelly water" and can reduce the levels of bacteria that cause water-borne diseases.
+Higher tank temperatures (140° F) kill bacteria that cause a condition known as borne diseases.

+"smelly water" and can reduce the

+levels of bacteria that cause water-